-- The feed from the Brigade's drone ◆ is now an established way of viewing incidents.
-The dynamic feed appears on the screen as soon as it is available and provides extra information about the incident. - Emergency calls for assistance from other blue light services as well as other fire control rooms now appear automatically on the screen ◆ for Martin and his team to access and respond.
+- The feed from the Brigade's drone is now an established way of viewing incidents.
+The dynamic feed appears on the screen as soon as it is available and provides extra information about the incident. - Emergency calls for assistance from other blue light services as well as other fire control rooms now appear automatically on the screen for Martin and his team to access and respond.
 They no longer need to wait or share information over the phone and re-key data.
-It's all done instantly. - The public doesn't just call in with information about incidents now but actually provides video footage directly from their smart phone ♦ at the scene.
-Martin and his staff can see live video footage of the incident before the crews arrive providing valuable situational awareness. - In a separate stream, the control room staff are monitoring live feed from the firefighters' body worn cameras ◆.
+It's all done instantly. - The public doesn't just call in with information about incidents now but actually provides video footage directly from their smart phoneO at the scene.
+Martin and his staff can see live video footage of the incident before the crews arrive providing valuable situational awareness. - In a separate stream, the control room staff are monitoring live feed from the firefighters' body worn camerasO.
 Again, it provides situational awareness on the ground, but later in the incident and shows the BA crews' position as they move through a property towards a caller who is trapped in a bedroom.
-They are feeding this information to the control operator who is on the phone to at the scene.
-The appliances are fixed, so it gives another view on the incident. - With access to TfL CCTV cameras ◆ nearby, the control room is the place where the Brigade has a fantastic 360° real time view of an incident and can helpfully field queries from Brigade officers, the Press Office, elected members and others. - Callers now use alternative, app based ways of describing (e.g. what3words) where they are and the control room can translate any app into geospatial data ◆ to supplement the GPS data from the 999 caller's mobile phone signal. - Social media is so ingrained that information about incidents sometimes appears there before a 999 call is made to control.
-Knowing this, the Brigade is now using predictive analytics ♦.
+They are feeding this information to the control operator who is on the phone to the caller trapped in the bedroom providing them advice to help them keep safe. - Where needed, the control room staff can also tap into the live feed from the appliances at the scene.
+The appliances are fixed, so it gives another view on the incident. - With access to TfL CCTV cameras nearby, the control room is the place where the Brigade has a fantastic 360° real time view of an incident and can helpfully field queries from Brigade officers, the Press Office, elected members and others. - Callers now use alternative, app based ways of describing (e.g. what3words) where they are and the control room can translate any app into geospatial data to supplement the GPS data from the 999 caller's mobile phone signal. - Social media is so ingrained that information about incidents sometimes appears there before a 999 call is made to control.
+Knowing this, the Brigade is now using predictive analyticsO.
 It worked with leading artificial intelligence agencies to develop machine learning that has been trained to look for fire-related incidents chatter on social media channels.
 Martin's staff now monitor this in a pop up screen on their monitors, reviewing alerts as a business as usual activity.